-Inflation expectations in EMs also seem to be more sensitive to the fiscal position than in AEs, which is a concern given the run-up in public debt in the wake of the pandemic.
-As seen in Chart 14, a surprise increase in government debt boosts medium-term expected inflation in EMs significantly, while having little effect in AEs.
+Inflation expectations in EMs also seem to be more sensitive to the fiscal position than in AEs, which is a concern given the runup in public debt in the wake of the pandemic.
+As seen in Figure 14, a surprise increase in government debt boosts medium-term expected inflation in EMs significantly, while having little effect in advanced economies.